kiedtl/caustic/README.md

 Highly experimental.

-Please note that this Linux distro is extremely caustic, and may cause brain damage if used without proper equipment and expertise.
+Please note that this Linux distro is slightly corrosive, and may cause some damage if used without proper equipment and expertise.

 - [x] planning phase
 - [ ] working `chroot`
-	- [ ] `musl`
+	- [ ] `musl` (IN PROGRESS)
 	- [ ] shell
 	- [ ] coreutils
 	- [ ] fetch script